 How AI Moderation Handles Adaptation

-When a native-language AI moderator conducts interviews through User Intuition’s multilingual research platform, it does not translate your questions word-for-word.
+When a native-language AI moderator conducts interviews through User Intuition’s multilingual platform, it does not translate your questions word-for-word.
 The AI understands the research objective behind each question and adapts its approach to the cultural context of the language.
-Probing follows culturally appropriate patterns automatically.
+Probing follows culturally appropriate patterns automatically — including pause tolerance, follow-up sequencing, and rapport-building pacing tuned to the target market’s norms.
+The architectural distinction is covered in detail in our guide to native-language AI moderation versus translated scripts.

 Discussion Guide Template for Multilingual Studies